Dynamical Properties of Safety Filters for Linear Systems and Affine Control Barrier Functions: Stability of the origin

-Given Thm.~\ref{thm:global-exponential-stability}, a natural question is how to design $\bK$ so that $\bA_0$ and $\tilde{\bA}$ are both Hurwitz.
-The following result shows that such $\bK$ can be obtained by solving a pair of LMIs.
+{ We note that even if $\tilde{\bA}$ is Hurwitz, $\bA_0 \tilde{\bA}$ might have negative real eigenvalues.
+This is the case for the example in~\cite[Section III.B]{NM-JC-PS-KZ:25}, for which the origin is not GES.} { Given Theorem~\ref{thm:global-exponential-stability}, a natural question is how to design $\bK$ so that the conditions therein are satisfied.
+We next show how such $\bK$ can be obtained by solving a pair of LMIs.}

 \begin{lemma}\longthmtitle{Nominal controller design as a pair of LMIs} Let $\hat{\bA} = \bA + \bv_1 \bc^\top \phi(\bA)$, $\hat{\bB} = ( \bI + \bv_1 \bc^\top \bA^{r-1} ) \bB$.
 Then, the LMIs in $\bQ$, $\bY$ defined by